PolySTAR-mtl/robomaster-2022-cv/doc/serial.md

 Check the pins for connections: https://jetsonhacks.com/nvidia-jetson-nano-j41-header-pinout/.
 Make sure that RX cable goes on TX pin (8) of the Jetson and TX cable on RX pin (10) of the Jetson.
 Add the ground (GND) on the pin 9.

 The Tegra High speed Serial (THS) device is reserved for root users, so a chmod (`sudo chmod 777 /dev/ttyTHS0`) is necessary (at each reboot) in order to use the serial node.
-You can add it to the `~/.bashrc`.

 By default, the port is used as a serial terminal.
 The service has to be disabled in order to allow the port to be used for communication.
 It should be the case on the Jetson, but you can check